AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 ---
 title: Features overview
-sidebar_position: 1
+sidebar_position: 1.5
 ---

 :::info

-This article covers AdGuard for Android, a multifunctional ad blocker that protects your device at the system level.
+This article is about AdGuard for Android, a multifunctional ad blocker that protects your device at the system level.
 To see how it works, [download the AdGuard app](https://agrd.io/download-kb-adblock)

 :::